 '''

 installation_mode=full_client

-license server=<name/IP number>
+license_server=<name/IP number>

 '''

 Step 2.
-Go to the directory where the installation file is stored
+Go to the Directory Where the Installation File is Saved

 Thermo-Calc can only be installed in unattended mode from the command line prompt.

 Start the installation in unattended mode using the option file created with this command: